Highlights of the Project

 (*) The prices mentioned above are subject to availability.
 The official rates are in Euros.
 The rate of exchange used for calculating cost in JOD is subject to change and the final rate applied will be at the actual time of order on our "Shop" section.
 The final amount in JOD will be displayed by selecting JOD as currency.

-- French Sim card
+- Dutch Pre-paid Sim card

-- Extra days in Paris
+- Extra days in the country

-- Excursion in a neighboring country
+- Excursion in a neighboring country (Germany, Belgium etc.)

 - Stopover in another country (As per the airline stopover)